Home Blog 6 key takeaways from LocalU Advanced Denver

 In this post, we will explore some of the top takeaways from the event, and why you may want to consider attending the next LocalU event.

-The Number Of Reviews You Receive Can Impact Ranking
+The Number of Reviews You Receive Can Impact Ranking

-Local reviews have long been a large question mark when determing if they do in fact impact search ranking.
+Local reviews have long been a large question mark when determining if they do in fact impact search ranking.
 Furthermore, there are many facets of reviews to consider when determining if they do in fact influence rank position.
 During “Truth About How Reviews Impact Ranking on Google” session, Joy Hawkins, Sterling Sky, Inc., shares her own research to see if reviews do in fact impact ranking.

 In her research, she finds the number of reviews a business receives does seem to influence ranking position.
 However, not many other factors seem to contribute to rank position in her study, such as the actual text length and what is actually written in the review.
 A few recommendations Joy makes include: